 Digital documents are easier to copy than physical ones, which concerns the owners of those documents when they might want to make digital copies accessible to the public.

-In spite of this worry, those content owners often do want to offer their documents online, often charging for them, and it can help if the information within those documents can benefit from being searchable so that people can find what they are looking for.
+Despite this worry, those content owners often want to offer their documents online, charging for them.
+It can help if the information within those documents can benefit from being searchable to find what they are looking for.

-The patent application notes that people who use search engines have become used to being able to view relevant portions of a document or other content before they make a decision to purchase it.
-But the risk in that is in providing too much content, so that they can make a complete copy and not have to pay for it.
+The Google Book Search patent application notes that people who use search engines have become used to view relevant portions of a document or other content before they decide to purchase it.
+But the risk is in providing too much content to make a complete copy and not have to pay for it.

-While there are some ways to provide limited access, or complete access and do something like disable the ability to print a document, most of the technologies enabling that access can be circumvented.
+While there are some ways to provide limited access or complete access and do something like disable the ability to print a document, most of the technologies enable access to be circumvented.

-This patent application assigned to Google describes “a way to allow a user to view an electronic document while preventing the user from making a copy of it.”
+This Google Book Search patent application describes “a way to allow a user to view an electronic document while preventing the user from making a copy of it.”